EQWorks/common/naming.md

 Prefer **comprehensive** and **concise** names for `classes`, `functions/methods`, and shared `variables` (such as constants, globals).

 Prefer **short** but **relevant** names for locally scoped `variables` and `functions` provided no conflict within the same scope, and the scope does not entail lengthy code.
-This is borrowed from real-life convention of signing documents -- often there is only one signature required per-page (or even per-document), but any "local" (significant fields) acknoledgements are in the form of initials.
+This is borrowed from the real-life convention of signing documents -- often there is only one signature required per-page (or even per-document), but any "local" (significant fields) acknowledgments are in the form of initials.

 Python example: